CraigCovey/spark-examples/spark-2_1/scala/feature_reduction/README.md

 	* _t_ Test (test on individual regression coefficients)
 	* _F_ Test (test of subsets of regression coefficients)

-This code consists of two Scala files. _feature\_reduction.scala_ contains the correlation, covariance, PCA, All Possible Combination Regression, and the Random Forest Feature Importance code.
+This code consists of two Scala files. _feature\_reduction\_dev.scala_ contains the correlation, covariance, PCA, All Possible Combination Regression, and the Random Forest Feature Importance code.
 While _hypothesis\_testing.scala_ has all of the statistics code.

 _Code work in progress_